lizhuo-edu/lizhuo-edu.github.io/index.md

 ## Research Interests

-My research interests include Artificial Intelligence, Software Engineering, Security and Privacy.
-Currently I focus on the performance, efficiency, security and reliability of deep reinforcement learning algorithms.
-I would be happy to discuss and collaborate with researchers interested in the above topics.
+My research is mainly about Reinforcement Learning (RL), including the RL sample efficiency, reliability, Security, Privacy, etc. I am glad to discuss and collaborate with researchers interested in the above topics.

 ## News and Updates